-The Center for Continuing Studies provides part-time programs for working adults.
+The Continuing Studies Division provides part-time programs for working adults.
 The Continuing Studies course schedule is based on students taking six to nine credits per semester.
-Students who wish to take more than nine credits in a semester or term must receive written permission from the assistant dean.
+Students who wish to take more than nine credits in a semester or term must receive written permission from the dean.